AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 Load the sketch in the Arduino IDE, compile, download, done.
 Some considerations:

-- install the below third party components; use the board manager for the ESP32 Core and the library manager for the remaining libraries; they all come with GitHub documentation incl. installation instructions ; be aware that there typically exist multiple libraries for the same topic but with different API and different features --- the name matters.
+- install the third party components listed at the bottom of this page; use the board manager for the ESP32 Core and the library manager for the remaining libraries; they all come with GitHub documentation incl. installation instructions; regarding the various JavaScript libraries, you do not need to bother as long as you are happy with the versions included in the source tree;

 - you can conduct first tests with an M5StickC or an ESP32 dev board; observe the respective  `#define`directives the beginning of the sketch;  you will need a *J5-Programming-Adaptor* to program the AGCCS rev 1.2 board (see [circuit](../../circuit)); regarding the Arduino IDE, the AGCCS board can be configured as "ESP32 dev board";